Charles L. Scott (U.S. Army general): Early life

-Charles Lewis Scott was born in Mount Pleasant, Monroe County, Alabama on October 22, 1883, a son of Robert Gormain Scott and Mary McClellan (English) Scott.
+Scott was born in Mount Pleasant, Monroe County, Alabama on October 22, 1883, a son of Robert Gormain Scott and Mary McClellan (English) Scott.
 Charles L. Scott a U.S. Congressman from California and U.S. Minister to Venezuela, was his grandfather.
 He was raised on a Mount Pleasant plantation near the Alabama River, and did not attend school, except for one six-month term, but was educated at home by his mother.

 In 1901, U.S. Representative George W. Taylor nominated Scott for appointment to the United States Military Academy (West Point).
 He graduated in 1905, and was ranked 49th of 114.
 Scott was commissioned as a second lieutenant and assigned to the 12th Cavalry Regiment.

 Start of career

 From September 1905 to June 1906, Scott served detached duty at the Fort Riley, Kansas Mounted Service School.
 He served with the 12th Cavalry at Fort Oglethorpe, Georgia from June 1906 to March 1909.
 He was then assigned to overseas duty in the Philippines during the Philippine–American War, and he served at Fort William McKinley from April 1909 to February 1911.
 After returning to the United States, he served at Fort Robinson, Nebraska from April to September 1911, and in September he was promoted to first lieutenant.
 He attended the Mounted Service School as a student from September 1911 to December 1912, afterwards returning to the 12th Cavalry at Fort Robinson.
 Scott was a noted horseman, and he was prominent in the Cavalry Branch as a participant in horse shows, polo, fox hunting, and endurance races.

 In November 1915, Scott transferred to the 15th Cavalry Regiment and promoted to captain.
 He was again posted to the Philippines, and served there until January 1918.
 In January 1917 he was assigned to temporary quartermaster duty, and as the army expanded for U.S. entry into World War I, in August he was promoted to temporary major.
 In January 1918, he returned to the United States and was assigned to the Board for Purchasing Public Animals in Kansas City, Missouri.
 From April to June 1918, he commanded the Auxiliary Remount Depot at Camp Bowie, Texas, and from June to November 1918 he commanded the Northern Purchasing Zone for Public Animals.
 Scott was promoted to temporary lieutenant colonel in September 1918.